This page in brief

 Action to right these wrongs has been slow, with targets and commitments being missed.
 But momentum is growing, due in part to consumer advocacy and buying habits.
-At first, a few smaller chocolate companies sourced their cocoa from Fair Trade or similar certified growers.
+At first, a few smaller chocolate companies sourced their cocoa from Fairtrade or similarly certified growers.
 Then the larger companies began to make some of their range certified.
 Now most major companies have developed community development plans that they will hopefully complete in the next 5 years, and bring justice to the cocoa industry.

 Chocolate is big business

-The figures on the internet don’t always agree, but here is as good a summary as I can find (based on data from 2011 to 2014):
+The figures on the internet don’t always agree, but here is the best summary I can work out (based on data from 2015-2019):

 - The chocolate confectionary business is worth about $100 billion worldwide.

-- About 80% of the world’s cocoa is grown in West Africa, with Cote d’Ivoire accounting for about 45% (but only reaps 7% of the total profits).
+- More than 70% of the world’s cocoa is grown in West Africa, with Cote d’Ivoire accounting for about 45% (but only reaps 7% of the total profits).

-- Child labour is common in West Africa and according to this BBC report, 1.8 million children work in the production of cocoa.
-Some assist on poor family farms – because prices paid to them are so low, this is often the only way a family can make ends meet – but it is estimated that about 10,000-15,000 are illegally trafficked and forced to work as slaves on cocoa plantations, working under extremely harsh conditions (see Wikipedia and University of America).
+- Child labour is common in West Africa and about 2 million children work in the production of cocoa.
+Most assist on poor family farms – because prices paid to them are so low, this is often the only way a family can make ends meet – but it is estimated that about 20,000 are illegally trafficked and forced to work as slaves under extremely harsh conditions (see Wikipedia).